I Know Why the Caged Bird Sings: Literacy

 Angelou's humor in Caged Bird and in all her autobiographies is drawn from Black folklore and is used to demonstrate that in spite of severe racism and oppression, Black people thrive and are, as Hagen states, "a community of song and laughter and courage".
+According to Selwyn R. Cudjoe, although life is difficult for the individuals in Caged Bird, moments of happiness are not absent in the book.
+He compares Caged Bird to Thomas Hardy's The Mayor of Casterbridge, but states that "such moments came...as 'the occasional episodes(s) in a general drama of pain'".
 Hagen states that Angelou is able to make an indictment of institutionalized racism as she laughs at her flaws and the flaws of her community and "balances stories of black endurance of oppression against white myths and misperceptions".
-Hagen also characterize Caged Bird as a "blues genre autobiography" because it uses elements of blues music.
+Hagen also characterizes Caged Bird as a "blues genre autobiography" because it uses elements of blues music.
 These elements include the act of testimony when speaking of one's life and struggles, ironic understatement, and the use of natural metaphors, rhythms, and intonations.
 Hagen also sees elements of African American sermonizing in Caged Bird.
-Angelou's use of African-American oral traditions creates a sense of community in her readers, and identifies those who belong to it.
+Angelou's use of African-American oral traditions create a sense of community in her readers, and identifies those who belong to it.
+The vignettes in Caged Bird feature literary aspects such as oral story traditions and traditional religious beliefs and practices that depict African American cultural life.
+For example, the story about Maya's racist employer Mrs. Cullinan parallels traditional African American folklore, the significance, horror, and danger accompanied by the importance of naming in traditional society, and the practice of depriving slaves of their true names and cultural past.